 Of course, if it doesn’t get to travel the wide ocean, it doesn’t get as much exercise and the taste degrades.
 Pacific bluefin tuna you can get at supermarkets and conveyer belt sushi is almost all fattened*.

-*Fish fattening is to catch tuna by fixed net fishing method when they are skinny after egg-laying, and to fatten by feeding wild fish such as sardine and mackerel for three months.
+*Fish fattening is to catch tuna by a fixed net fishing method when they are skinny after egg-laying, and to fatten by feeding wild fish such as sardine and mackerel for three months.

 Southern bluefin tuna